ncahill89/starter-academic/content/post/Imposter/index.md

 But, I do review papers of course and I try my best to do a good job.
 Where possible I read through the other reviewers comments to see if they were similar to mine (or condradict mine) and to try to learn from different reviewing styles.
 I do think there's a learning curve associated with reviewing and that its something I will hopefully gain more confidence with over time.

-Next, is when I'm the only statistician on a paper and it gets media attention (note: this isn't something that happens often).
+Other occasions where my brain screams IMPOSTER at me, is when I'm the only statistician on a paper and it gets media attention (note: this isn't something that happens very often).
 The fear here is not very logical but this honestly gives me so much anxiety.
 I feel like, "Oh no!
 Now my work is getting attention and someone will read it and discover all the statistical analysis is completely wrong."
 Or I'll constantly be checking over the code because I think

 **"someone will look at my code and discover I've made a huge mistake somewhere."**